sebsprojects/ripser/README.md

   - `--ratio r`: only show persistence pairs with death/birth ratio > *r*.
   - `--relative`: either a fraction or a list of data point index ranges specifiying a relative subcomplex:
     - fraction (from 0.0 to 1.0), specifies a prefix of the input data
-    - list of ranges (in the format a-b specifying the closed interval [a,b].
-Data point indices start at 0.
-One-element intervals are specified a-a.
-Multiple comma-separated ranges (no spaces) are allowed.
+    - list of ranges (in the format a-b,c-d,e-f,...) specifying the closed intervals [a,b], [c,d], [e,f] and so forth.
+Data point indices start at 0 and one-element intervals are specified by a-a.
+Ranges must be comma-separated without any spaces.

 ### Experimental features